jmonlong/sQTLseekeR/README.md

 * `svQTL` should svQTLs test be performed in addition to sQTLs (default is FALSE). svQTLs are used to identify potential false positive among the significant sQTLs. svQTLs represents situation where the variance in transcript relative expression is different between genotype groups.
 In this particular situation identification of sQTLs is less robust as we assume homogeneity of the variance between groups, hence it might be safer to remove svQTLs from the list of reported sQTLs.
 However computation of svQTLs cannot rely on an asymptotic approximation, hence the heavy permutations will considerably increase the running time.
 * `nb.perm.max` the maximum number of permutation/simulation to compute the P-value.
 The higher this number, the lower the P-values can potentially get but the longer the computation (especially relevant when `svQTL=TRUE`).

+An example of an analysis can be found in folder `scripts`.

 ### Running on computing clusters